Dimple96-web/React/Notes/JNotes.md

 5. let and const variable cannot be accessed using the window or this object.

 # Block Scope and Shadowing in JS

+Block Scope
+Block is defined by curly braces {} - Compound Statement, multiple js statements into a group.
+Whatever is inside it and can be accessed inside it is considered as block scope.
+Ex: As we use curly braces in a if statement.

+Shadowing
+Refers to a situation where a variable declared within a certain scope (like a function or block) has the same name as a variable declared in an outer scope.
+The inner variable "shadows" the outer one, meaning that within that inner scope, only the inner variable is accessible — the outer one becomes temporarily inaccessible.

+Illegal shadowing
+Occurs when a variable is declared with a let or const in a way that conflicts with a variable declared with var in an outer scope.
+This only happens in certain block scopes due to differences in how var, let, and const work.

+# Closures